istio/istio.io/content/en/docs/tasks/traffic-management/egress/http-proxy/index.md

     1544160065.248    228 172.30.109.89 TCP_TUNNEL/200 87633 CONNECT en.wikipedia.org:443 - HIER_DIRECT/91.198.174.192 -
     {{< /text >}}

-## Direct the traffic to the external proxy through an egress gateway.
+## Direct the traffic to the external proxy through an egress gateway

 1. Define the `EGRESS_GATEWAY_PROXY_PORT` environment variable to hold some port for directing traffic through the egress gateway, e.g. `7777`.
 You must select a port that is not used for any other service in the mesh.